Bereky/mern-ecommerce/README.md

 Full-stack ecommerce application built with MERN stack.
 This project has two features:

-1. Buyers register and browse the marketplace wile interacting with products across different categories.
+1. Buyers register and browse the marketplace while interacting with products across different categories.
 2. Admins control and manage the marketplace items and customer acounts.

 # Demo